Outset

 What this place asks of people

-• - Acceptance that operator rhythm and wildlife protocol shape the day
+• - Acceptance that guides, ships, and wildlife rules shape the day

-• - Respect for static cold and exposure, not just movement
+• - Respect for cold and exposure, not just movement

 • - An honest reading of the difference between access and ease